Chile: Military

+Chile is the 64th most peaceful country in the world, according to the 2024 Global Peace Index.

 National symbols

 The national flower is the copihue (Lapageria rosea, Chilean bellflower), which grows in the woods of southern Chile.

 The coat of arms depicts the two national animals: the condor (Vultur gryphus, a very large bird that lives in the mountains) and the huemul (Hippocamelus bisulcus, an endangered white tail deer).
 It also has the legend Por la razón o la fuerza (By reason or by force).

 The flag of Chile consists of two equal horizontal bands of white (top) and red; there is a blue square the same height as the white band at the hoist-side end of the white band; the square bears a white five-pointed star in the center representing a guide to progress and honor; blue symbolizes the sky, white is for the snow-covered Andes, and red stands for the blood spilled to achieve independence.
 The flag of Chile is similar to the Flag of Texas, although the Chilean flag is 21 years older.
-However, like the Texan flag, the flag of Chile is modeled after the Flag of the United States.
+However, like the Texan flag, the flag of Chile is modeled after the flag of the United States.